mattbradburyuk/mushroom/README.md

  $ cd mushroom
  ```
  4) Take a look in the mushroom folder, there is:
- * A directory called 'mushroom_template_files': this is basically a template for each new Mushroom project.
+ * A directory called 'mushroom_template_files': This is basically a template for each new Mushroom project.
 Don't change the files in here unless you wat the changes to be replicated across all future projects
- * A script called 'mushroom_init.sh', this is the script you will use to start a new mushroom project
+ * A script called 'mushroom_init.sh': This is the script you will use to start a new mushroom project

 ##Starting a new Mushroom project